Adolphus Druiding

-Adolphus Druiding (1838–1900) was a German-born American architect who was best known for his work in creating Roman Catholic churches, schools, rectories and convents.
-Druiding’s work along with that of fellow German immigrant Franz Georg Himpler (1833–1916) makes up the largest body of German Catholic architecture in the United States between the end of the Civil War and 1900.
+Adolphus Druiding (1838–1900) was a German-born American architect who was known for his work in creating Roman Catholic churches, schools, rectories, and convents.
+Druiding's work represents a significant body of German Catholic architecture in the United States between the end of the Civil War and 1900.

 Early life and career

 Druiding was born May 29, 1838, in Aschendorf, a province of Hanover, Germany.
-He studied at the Secondary School in Papenburg and at the Polytechnic School in Munich where he graduated with honors.
-He worked briefly at a French architect’s office and then entered government service in Munich.
-After this he studied in Berlin under Strach, Adler and Local.
+He studied at the secondary school in Papenburg and at the Polytechnic School in Munich where he graduated with honors.
+He worked briefly at a French architect's office and then entered government service in Munich.
+After this he studied in Berlin under Strach, Adler, and Local.
 He built one church in Schoenwalde and was employed erecting government stations in the Netherlands.

 Architectural practice

-In 1865 after completing his work in the Netherlands, Druiding came to the United States where he enjoyed an extensive practice in the design of Roman Catholic Churches throughout the Midwest.
+In 1865, after completing his work in the Netherlands, Druiding came to the United States where he practiced designing Roman Catholic churches throughout the Midwest.

 Druiding was noted as an aggressive businessman who was prepared to assume projects large and small.
-This was quite unlike his countryman and fellow architect Franz Georg Himpler who designed far fewer buildings than Druiding, but more of Himpler's buildings survive to the present day.

 Legacy

-Druiding was one of perhaps 20 American architects who contributed most of the Roman Catholic ecclesiastical architecture throughout the later part of the 19th century.
-His church buildings are much admired locally, have been featured in books on church architecture and have found their way to some of the National Registers.
+Druiding was one of approximately 20 American architects involved in the design of Roman Catholic ecclesiastical architecture during the later 19th century.
+His church buildings have been documented in books on church architecture and are listed on some National Registers.